tidyverse/glue/README.md

 #> My name is Wilma.
 ```

-You’re not limited to using a bare symbol inside `{}`; it can basically
+You’re not limited to using a bare symbol inside `{}`; it can be any
-be any little bit of R code:
+little bit of R code:

 ``` r
 name <- "Pebbles"